General enquiry

 You can view Uncleared (on hold) transactions in the mobile app or internet banking.

-• In the mobile app, go to your accounts listing and tap on the Info 'i' icon to view the uncleared funds for that particular account.
+- In the mobile app, go to your accounts listing and tap on the Info 'i' icon to view the uncleared funds for that particular account.

-• In internet banking, go to your accounts listing and click on the ellipsis (...).
+- In internet banking, go to your accounts listing and click on the ellipsis (...).
 Any uncleared funds will display in the summary information for your account.

-Please note that transactions on hold can not be cancelled.
+Please note that transactions on hold cannot be cancelled.

-• $5,000 per day to another P&N Bank account.
+- $5,000 per day to another P&N Bank account

-• $5,000 per day to an account held with another bank.
+- $5,000 per day to an account at another bank

-• $10,000 per day for BPAY payments.
+- $10,000 per day for BPAY payments

-Your limits are a combined daily limit that apply to all accounts within your membership, using internet banking or the mobile app.
+These limits are a combined daily total across all accounts within your membership.

-Can I set even lower daily transaction limits?
+Can I set lower daily transaction limits?

 If you have sent money to an incorrect account, PayID or payee please try the following steps before contacting us:

-• Contact the recipient to transfer the funds back to you.
+- Contact the recipient to transfer the funds back to you.

-• If the account details you provided are invalid, the funds may be returned to your account automatically by the other bank within 2 - 3 working days.
+- If the account details you provided are invalid, the funds may be returned to your account automatically by the other bank within 2 - 3 working days.

 BPAY payments